texfaq/texfaq.github.io/FAQ-cpy-srchpdf.md

 fonts selected by the document.
-This is fine, for the simplest documents (in English, at least); the problem comes when you're using an inflected language (with accented letters, or composite glyphs such as '&aelig;')&nbsp;&mdash; TeX will typically use a non-standard encoding, and there are likely be problems, since PDF readers assume the text is presented in Unicode.
+This is fine, for the simplest documents (in English, at least); the problem comes when you're using an inflected language (with accented letters, or composite glyphs such as 'æ')&nbsp;&mdash; TeX will typically use a non-standard encoding, and there are likely be problems, since PDF readers assume the text is presented in Unicode.